-1. To make a speed adjustment, gradually adjust starting from the low-speed end.
+1. To make a speed adjustment, gradually adjust starting from the low speed end.

-If the speed adjustment is performed from the high-speed end, damage to the product may result.
-This could pose a hazard to humans or damage the machinery and equipment.
+If the speed adjustment is performed from the high speed end, it could damage the product.
+As a result, it could pose a hazard to humans or damage the machinery and equipment.